yuz727/CatsWithBats/README.md

 ### AI

 AI will be used to create non-playable characters.
-We will have three options: easy, medium, and hard.
+We want to have a difficulty slider that will allow the players to customize what level of difficulty they want.
+This slider will correspond to probabilities within the behavior tree.
 Players will be able to select the difficulty for each AI player that is added.
-Each option will have a different behavior tree.

 ### Networked Multiplayer